 Traumatic brain injury (TBI) is an injury to the brain caused by an external force.
 TBI can be classified into “mild”, “moderate” and “severe categories.

-At present, TBI is diagnosed by CT scan or MRI, but in case of mTBI, less than 10% can be detected resulting in that 90% of mTBI patents can not be treated properly.
+At present, TBI is diagnosed by CT scan or MRI.
+In case of mTBI, less than 10% are normally detected, while 90% of mTBI patents are not properly treated.
 Because mTBI can rapidly progress to “severe” TBI or death, the fast and accurate diagnositic system is necessary for proper treatment.

-In general, mTBI suspected patients go to see a doctor in small or mid sized hospitals, where can not equip with extra-expensive diagnositc devices including CT scan, MRI, ELISA, CLIA, etc. and expert people to operate.
-In an alternative solution, they could send blood samples to commercial laboratorys, but it can not be a good solution for mTBI because it would be take 3~4 days to get diagnostic results.
+In general, mTBI suspected patients go to small or mid sized hospitals, where can not equip with extra-expensive diagnositc devices including CT scan, MRI, ELISA, CLIA, etc. and expert people to operate.
+In an alternative solution, they could send blood samples to commercial laboratorys, but it can not be a good solution for mTBI.
+This is because it would be take 3~4 days to get diagnostic results.

-VEUS TBI™ can provide a perfect solution for mTBI with the fast (in 20~30 min) and accurate (more than 95% accuracy) reults.
-VEUS TBI™ is a POCT system not requiring extra expensive devices and experts so can be easily operated by a doctor alone in small or mid sized hospitals.
-VEUS TBI™ helps mTBI patients to be properly treated and to release people (suspected but not mTBI) from health concerns in a half day.
+VEUS TBI™ can provide a perfect solution for mTBI with the fast (in 20~30 min) and accurate (more than 95% accuracy) results.
+VEUS TBI™ is a POCT system, not requiring extra expensive devices and experts.
+Therefore, it can be easily operated by a doctor alone in small or mid sized hospitals.
+As a result, VEUS TBI™ helps mTBI patients to be properly treated and to release people (suspected but not mTBI) from health concerns in a half day.

 Mild TBI (mTBI) diagnostic process in small or mid-sized hospitals